Mother

 Mother saw the change in me

-And her prophecy change from
+And her prophecy changed from

 No Boys to Stay Focused In School